Pioneers Of Veganism

 Early influences include the ideals of philosophers like Pythagoras and Leonardo da Vinci, who favoured compassion for all living things and a plant-based diet.

-People for the Ethical Treatment of Animals (PETA) and other vegan advocacy groups came into existence in the 1990s, and they were instrumental in changing public opinion on animal abuse and the vegan lifestyle.
+People for the Ethical Treatment of Animals (PETA) and other vegan advocacy groups emerged in the 1990s and were instrumental in changing public opinion on animal abuse and the vegan lifestyle.

-A global shift toward plant-based diets has been sparked in recent years by the emergence of social media and documentaries like “Cowspiracy” and “Earthlings,” which have further fueled the vegan movement by highlighting the negative environmental effects of animal agriculture.
+The emergence of social media has sparked a global shift toward plant-based diets in recent years.
+Documentaries like Cowspiracy and Earthlings have further fueled the vegan movement by highlighting the negative environmental effects of animal agriculture.

 With more people turning vegan today for ethical, ecological and health reasons, the vegan movement is still expanding.